PSDev/slf4j-android-logger/README.md

 ==============

 This library is based on the official slf4j-android implementation but does different logging.
-It does not use the classname as the log tag for but instead prefixes the message with the classname.
+It does not use the classname as the log tag for but instead appends it after the message.
+It also logs the line number and current thread.
-Configuration of the log tag is done through a properties file.
+Configuration of the log tag is done through a properties file (`logger.properties`).